 While taking surveys online won't earn you gobs of cash or a full-time income (if they promise to, its probably a scam), you can earn a little pocket change and other goodies---which is not bad just for giving your opinion.
 For the time it's generally under minimum wage.
 I tend to personally look for surveys that pay at least $1 for 10 minutes estimated time.
 Less than that is not worth it for me.
 Occassionally there will be higher paying surveys, but those are few.

 Speaking of opinions, below you will find mine on various online rewarded survey programs I have participated it and been payed through.
-This is based on my experience as a US participant, and I'm not sure which of these sites are available for participants from other nations.
-Hope you find it helpful.
+I don't take paid surveys as often as I used to, and some of these companies I haven't worked with for a while, so I've started to add notes underneath to show if I'm still active and when the reviews were last updated.
+Hope you find these reviews helpful.

 You used to be able to cash out when you'ld earned $5, but now you have to $20 before you can receive a cash reward.
 However, they have other rewards you can get once you've reached $3 or $5.
 Survey pay per teme spent has gone down.

 You receive points redeemable for cash.
 You can cash out once you reach 1000 points ($50).

 They have an affiliate program, but it's hard to get into (i.e. they didn't let me in -- oh well).

 They are one of the higher paid survey sites, and send surveys very frequently.
 It only took me about a year and a half to earn the $50 cash out (even considering that I missed a lot of surveys due to browser incompatibility).
 The only program I earned more from over the same time period was Pinecone Research.

 They have a very high cash out threshold -- so don't join this site unless you are willing to stick with it for the long haul.